Isoniazid: Discovery of anti-TB activity

 Soon, multiple laboratories discovered anti-TB activity of isoniazid.
-This led three pharmaceutical companies to unsuccessfully attempted to patent the drug at the same time, the most prominent one being Roche in January 1951, which launched its version, Rimifon, in 1952.
+This led three pharmaceutical companies to unsuccessfully attempt to patent the drug at the same time, the most prominent one being Roche in January 1951, which launched its version, Rimifon, in 1952.
 Additionally, Soviet physicians A. Kachugin and Bella Keyfman independently discovered this activity in 1949, but neither published their findings in a peer-reviewed article nor applied for an inventor's certificate.

 The drug was first tested at Many Farms, a Navajo community in Arizona, due to the Navajo reservation's tuberculosis problem and because the population had not previously been treated with streptomycin, the main tuberculosis treatment at the time.
 The research was led by Walsh McDermott, an infectious disease researcher with an interest in public health, who had previously taken isoniazid to treat his own tuberculosis.

 Isoniazid and a related drug, iproniazid, were among the first drugs to be referred to as antidepressants.
 Psychiatric use stopped in 1961 following reports of hepatotoxicity.
 Use against tuberculosis continued, as isoniazid's effectiveness against the disease outweighs its risks.